batu-el/parameterizing-chains-in-generalized-involutions/README.md

 # Online Appendix: Parameterizing Chains in Fixed point Free Generalized Involutions
 This is the online appendix for my undergraduate thesis in Mathematics, where I present an original theorem that explains the general rule for constructing the W-sets of generalized fixed point free involutions.
-If you are interested in reading the thesis please send an email to bel [at] tulane [dot] edu.
-I'll be happy to share my work with you.
+If you are interested in reading the latest version of my work please send an email to bel [at] tulane [dot] edu.
+I'll be happy to share it with you.

 ## Advisors
 - Dr. Michael Joyce